 So now begins another in a series of bad weeks for the president.
 To get it started, Democrat Senator Russ Feingold, the official Democrat response to the president's statement, had a tantrum, saying that the president's attitude and actions were unprecedented and shocking.

 We may be sure the president's detractors are honing their straight razors and will be slashing wildly the next several days.
-The usual stable of Democrats (Pelosi, et. al.) and the Loony Left will be joining forces to do their best to undermine the Administration--in full view of the world: both our friends and our enemies.
+The usual stable of Democrats (Pelosi, et. al.) and the Loony Left will be joining forces to do their best to undermine the Administration--in full view of t

 I've been trying my best to remain circumspect and slow to react to the deep political division in our country, but this is the last straw!
 It's time to call a spade a spade.
 Gloves off!